SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 Classes have different behavior from structures because they are reference types --- not value types.
-For information on when to use classes and when to use structures, see :doc:`ReferenceAndValueTypes`.

 A :newTerm:`reference type` is a type whose instance is referenced rather than copied when it is assigned to a variable or constant,